Valeria Mari

 Service

 In addition to curatorial work, I offer services in research, writing, editing, translation (English ↔ Italian), project and editorial coordination and management, public programming, and event planning.
 My practice blends creative vision with practical execution, always guided by empathy, curiosity, and a collaborative spirit.
-I also bring creative and detail-oriented mindset to every project.
+I also bring a creative and detail-oriented mindset to every project.

 Experience

 I hold a Research Master’s (RMA) in Art History from Utrecht University, with a background in cultural heritage and museology.
-I’ve collaborated with institutions such as the Stedelijk Museum Amsterdam and the H.E.A.R.T.
+I have collaborated with institutions such as the Stedelijk Museum Amsterdam and the H.E.A.R.T.
 Foundation in Bari, contributing to projects focused on inclusion, diversity, and gender-equal representations.
 I also gained hands-on experience through advanced training at the MAXXI Museum in Rome and early volunteer work that shaped my curatorial foundation.

 Academic Contribution